leopiccionia/numista-sdk/README.md

 ## Features

-- Good type-safety and IntelliSense support
+- Great type-safety and IntelliSense support
 - `Promise`-based APIs, designed for `async`/`await`
-- Experimental [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream)-based API for paginated requests
 - Proper error handling:
   - The connector returns `RequestError` if the connection with the server failed
   - The connector returns `ResponseError` if the server responded with an error message